yahah100/rag-test-project/README.md

-# PDF RAG System with EmbeddingGemma + Ollama
+# Enhanced PDF RAG System with Vision

-A high-performance RAG (Retrieval-Augmented Generation) system that uses Google's EmbeddingGemma-300M for embeddings and Ollama for text generation to answer questions about PDF documents.
+A high-performance RAG (Retrieval-Augmented Generation) system that uses Google's EmbeddingGemma-300M for embeddings, Ollama for text generation, and vision models for comprehensive PDF analysis including text, tables, and images.

 ## 🚀 System Architecture